 The easiest way to harvest the worm compost is to set up a tiered bin using three plastic tubs.
 The bottom of the lowest layer is solid for collecting the compost tea.
 The next two bins have 1/4 inch holes drilled in the bottoms to allow the worms to travel upwards, and in the sides for airflow.
 Start your worm bin in the center box and when it’s time to harvest the casting place their new food and bedding in the box above them.
 As they run out of yummy snacks they will move into the new bin, leaving their castings below for you to harvest.
 Working Worms has a page with pictures of this type of bin.

 Another easy way of composting is to do a deep litter method in your animal pens.
 I do this for all of mine, rabbits, goats, and chickens.
 You spread a small layer of straw on the bottom of the coop/shed/hutch/run, and daily you spread a little more to cover any refuse you see.
 The straw keeps it clean and absorbs the moisture and the smell.
 Every six months or so dig it all out.
 The bottom layers will have composted down and can be used in the garden.
-The upper layers can go into a compost bin as a nice jump start (especially the rabbit-pee soaked straw; that gets a pile HOT!), or you can use them to mulch empty garden beds.
+The upper layers can go into a compost bin as a nice jump start.
+Especially the rabbit-pee soaked straw; that gets a pile HOT!
+Or you can use the upper layers to mulch empty garden beds.
 If they are heavy on the nitrogen you can also use them as a mulch if you mix it with a high carbon mulch such as wood chips.

-Whether you are a gardener or raise animals, compost is your friend.
+If you are a gardener or raise animals, compost is your friend!
 Find a way to make it work for you, make things easier, and grow huge vegetables.
 I know you can do it!